base-org/web/apps/base-docs/base-learn/docs/hardhat-deploy/hardhat-deploy-sbs.md

 - Deploy a smart contract to the Base Sepolia Testnet with hardhat-deploy
 - Deploy a smart contract to the Sepolia Testnet with hardhat-deploy
-- Use etherscan to view a deployed smart contract
+- Use BaseScan to view a deployed smart contract

 ---